-Slick is the name given to racing tires that have completely smooth tread.
+Slick is the name given to racing tires that have completely smooth tread pattern.
 The smooth tread allows for a larger contact area between the tire and the road, thus giving the tire more grip.

 The characteristic feature of slick tires is their completely smooth tread.
 A slick tire has no tread pattern, so it is completely smooth on the surface (slick).
-The lack of tread maximises the contact area between the tire and the road, thus ensuring maximum traction for the vehicle.
-At the same time, these tires are usually made of a special softer compound that further increases the tire’s grip on the road.
+The absence of cuts in the tire tread maximizes the contact area between the tire and the road, thus ensuring maximum vehicle traction.
+At the same time, these tires are made from a special softer compound that further increases the tyre’s grip on the road.

 Slick tires must not be used in normal traffic!
 This is due to the risk of aquaplaning when driving in wet conditions.
-The tread of a slick tire does not have any grooves to channel water away from the track underneath the tire, thus helping to prevent aquaplaning.
-Another problem with wet track is the rapid drop in temperature below the optimum usable range of the tire, see slick tire temperature.
+This is because the tread of a slick tire does not have any grooves to channel water away from the track under the tire and thus help prevent aquaplaning.
+Another problem with a wet track is that it causes a sharp drop in temperature below the tire’s optimum serviceability range, see slick tire temperature.

 You will therefore only encounter slick tires in motor racing or karting.
 A special case is the semi-slick tire, which can also be used in normal traffic.